microsoft/terminal/doc/cascadia/Command-Palette-spec.md

 job of dispatching `ShortcutActions`, so we'll re-use that.
-We'll pull the basic parts of dispatching `ShortcutAction` callbacks into another class, `ShortcutActionDispatch`, with a single `PerformAction(ShortcutAction)` method (and events for each action). `AppKeybindings` will be initialized with a reference to the `ShortcutActionDispatch` object, so that it can call `PerformAction` on it.
+We'll pull the basic parts of dispatching `ShortcutAction` callbacks into another class, `ShortcutActionDispatch`, with a single `PerformAction(ShortcutAction)` method (and events for each action). `AppKeyBindings` will be initialized with a reference to the `ShortcutActionDispatch` object, so that it can call `PerformAction` on it.
 Additionally, by having a singular `ShortcutActionDispatch` instance, we won't need to re-hook up the